2 women killed in 2-alarm Queens fire

 The heavy rain and wind made the fire more challenging for firefighters to put out.

-"What happens is when you have wind conditions, and we had shifting winds and very heavy wind conditions this morning, it makes fire conditions extremely difficult," a deputy FDNY chief said.
+"What happens is when you have wind conditions, and we had shifting winds and very heavy wind conditions this morning, it makes fire conditions extremely difficult," said Deputy Chief Dan Brown, FDNY.

 The cause of the fire is under investigation.